keldLundgaard/Poseidon/README.md

 3. run affortability_scraping.ipynb  -- to scrape [numbeo.com](https://www.numbeo.com) for affortability statistics
 4. run poseidon_score.ipynb  -- to get Poseidon scores for cities and metropoletan areas.

+## Acknowledgement:
 All code was written by Keld Lundgaard.

+Scoping and ideation was done with: Cyril Blank and Danny Fooba